GB609/shdoc/README.md

 The name of a section of the file.
 Can be used to group functions.
 Creates a paragraph titled with the section name.
 All functions following this annotation will be placed as sub-paragraphs of the given section.
 Use again to start the next section or `@endsection` to break out of the current section.
-`@section` blocks need to be followed by a none-comment none-EOF line to be printed.
+`@section` blocks need to be followed by at least one none-comment none-EOF line to be printed.

 **fork-specific**
 - The sections will also appear in the TOC.